 4. Press Add dimension.

-5. Type in “Search_term” and click the option once it appears and press Apply.
+5. Type in “Search term” and click the option once it appears and press Apply.

 6. All that’s left to do is Save > Save changes to current report.